Commander Keen (video game): Reception

 Commander Keen received mixed reviews from critics.
 The graphics were both praised and criticized; Jason White of AllGame praised the art style and the "bright and colorful" graphics, and Peter Sellers of IGN similarly praised the graphical upgrade over the original computer games and the colorful style, but Sellers also criticized the "busy" backgrounds and lackluster animations as making the game feel "choppy".
 Frank Provo of GameSpot more harshly criticized the graphics, adding a complaint that the graphical updates did not reflect the ten years since the last releases to the criticisms of the backgrounds and animations.
 He gave similar criticisms of the music and sound effects' lack of upgrade from the quality of the ten-year-old original games.

 The gameplay similarly received mixed opinions; John "Gestalt" Bye of Eurogamer praised the difficult, "old school" gameplay as a successful adaptation of the originals, though with minor dislikes of the boss battles and shortness of gameplay, while Sellers of IGN noted the "aging" gameplay that, while sound, did not compare as well to more recent games.
 Pocket Games claimed that the gameplay was both faithful to the original games and "boring and repetitive".
-GameSpot's Provo termed the difficult gameplay an "acquired taste", and one which was better suited to a system where players could save anywhere, while AllGame's White criticized the size of the levels, which he felt were ill-suited to the small screen of the Game Boy Color and which led to tedious hunting for where to go next.
+GameSpots Provo termed the difficult gameplay an "acquired taste", and one which was better suited to a system where players could save anywhere, while AllGame's White criticized the size of the levels, which he felt were ill-suited to the small screen of the Game Boy Color and which led to tedious hunting for where to go next.
 White, Provo, and Eurogamer all concluded that the game was best suited for fans of the original series or younger players.